matthias beck

 Syllabus.
 Topics in this course will include:

 SageMath.
 We will use sage in class, and you may (and should) use it outside of our class sessions, too.
 Here is a good introduction to sage.
-I will add useful sage commands for our class here.
+I have collected a useful sage commands for our class here.

 I want to ensure that each of you accomplishes the goals of this course as comfortably and successfully as possible.
 At any time you feel overwhelmed or lost, please come and talk with me.